yanliu1111/ChatGPT-API-embeddings-Supabase/README.md

 More details about work flow, you can check tutorial GitHub repo [here](https://github.com/mckaywrigley/paul-graham-gpt)

+For those curious about costs, the GPT embeddings charge was economical for this project.
+With approximately 3387 records across 34 pages in a Supabase table, the total cost was less than 20 cents (Canadian dollars) and Supabase is free for 2 projects! 💰

 ## So what you can get from here? 🤔

 ( I am always a database lover 🧡 )